 Lovely Cuzco, once the center of the Incan Empire, still reveals ancient architectural secrets and echoes an opulent, golden age of long ago.
 Our walking tour of this “Archaeological Capital of the Americas” brings its fascinating, and enigmatic, history to life.
-In the Sacred Valley of the Urubamba River, whitewater raft through dramatic scenery and enchanting pastoral scenes.
+On December trips, whitewater raft through dramatic scenery and enchanting pastoral scenes in the Sacred Valley of the Urubamba River.

-In the Chinchero market, brimming with brilliantly colored textiles, sharpen your bargaining skills or try your own hand on a local weaver’s back-strap loom.
+In the Chinchero market, brimming with brilliantly colored textiles, your family can sharpen their bargaining skills or try their own hand on a local weaver’s back-strap loom.
 At Ollantaytambo, discover a site so superbly preserved it’s almost a replica of a typical Inca community.
 The military complex of Sacsayhuaman took 70 years and 20,000 men to complete—kids love exploring its massive, zigzagging walls.
 And at Pisaq, everyone marvels at the meticulous stone terrace, its aqueducts, and Sun Temple ruins, yet no one knows the original purpose of this exquisite site.

 If you have a few more vacation days to take advantage of while you’re in South America, go on our Ecuador extension.
 A family adventure that includes Machu Picchu AND the Galapagos Islands can’t be beat.

 |04/18 - 04/26||$3,890||$4,090||$4,290||$400|

 |08/01 - 08/09||$3,890||$4,090||$4,290||$400|